Christmas / Ideas

 How to Decorate a Ranch House for Christmas: 15 Ideas That Actually Work

-Ranch homes are some of the most common houses in America, but most Christmas decorating advice you'll find online ignores them entirely.
-The Pinterest-perfect inspiration boards are filled with two-story colonials and Victorian beauties — leaving ranch homeowners scrolling and wondering how any of those ideas would translate to a low-slung, single-story silhouette.
+Ranch homes are one of the most common house styles in America, and somehow most Christmas decorating advice still ignores them.
+Pinterest fills up with two-story colonials and Victorian beauties.
+Ranch homeowners scroll past wondering how any of it translates to a long, low, single-story silhouette.

-Here's the good news: ranch homes are not harder to decorate.
+Ranch homes aren't harder to decorate.
 They're just different.
-The low, horizontal lines reward decorating moves that two-story homes can't pull off — and once you stop trying to force ranch architecture into a vertical mold, the whole house starts to feel intentional.
+The horizontal lines reward moves that two-story homes can't pull off.
+Once you stop trying to force ranch architecture into a vertical mold, the house starts to feel intentional.

 This guide walks through 15 specific ranch-friendly Christmas ideas, broken into exterior, lighting, and interior.
 Each one is designed around the strengths of the ranch style: open, low, and horizontal.